October 8 - November 2, 2002 Where the Owl Sits on the Water, The Tableaux of Paul Dibble

 When sleep falls, in that semi-vacant phase, the mind quietly meanders through old familiar memories, to a gentle calm place - a space with sweet harmonies, fresh air and blanketed warmth.
 In this voyage before sleep, the mind can move with subtle grace through lingering images of the past.
 These images are the tableaux, falling one after another - elements of one man’s memory stretching out into a line.
 Some of the images we see with absolute clarity, some become symbols or have only parts rendered, some have been mixed with a fantasy world and some are from dreams.

-And so me might imagine Dibble slumbering, and before us here are the products of those dreams.
+And so we might imagine Dibble slumbering, and before us here are the products of those dreams.
 They gather as a timeline – a long, stretched series.
 But also, when arranged in groups of two, three and four, they play out their own parodies and create visual narratives.
 These are the autobiographical imaginings and memories of dreamtime, a story land mixed from quick snapshots of Dibble’s boyhood.

 Dibble’s glances back to his origins have happened in various stages in his sculptural career.
 The best known were those artworks produced in the ‘80s and early ‘90s when we saw the jubilance of a series known as the Hinterland, which stood as a tribute to rural New Zealand.
 Many of the works featured what looked to be madcap circus antics.
 Farmers stood in one gumboot while balancing farm dogs; mermaids brought sheep to safety over waters.
 They were lyrical and their mood was of the impulsive and frivolous.